 Want to be in the centre of it all?
 Check out East Hamilton.
 You can be anywhere downtown within minutes in this bustling ‘hood, which has an abundance of prime rental stock.
 Surround yourself with mountain and lake views from the heights of your high-rise and don’t miss out on any of the great amenities this neighbourhood has to offer while working and playing hard.

 Durand is home to 12,000 Hamiltonians, and they’ve got room for a few more.
-This historic neighbourhood has fought against demolitions for decades to ensure plenty of affordable rental stock in well-built historic homes.
+This historic neighbourhood has fought against demolitions for decades to ensure plenty of affordable rentals stock in well-built historic homes.
 This quaint, community-oriented neighbourhood puts on many events for locals, so there is always a way to meet new people in this happening-neighbourhood.
 Next on the calendar?
 A summer garden tour.

 Bordering Gage Park, this quiet and central neighbourhood is close to amenities without missing out on any of the action.
 It’s a hot neighbourhood for singles and young professionals in Hamilton.